RogerSanders/qon/README.md

   reducing the compression gap to PNG by 25%, with virtually no effect on encoding and decoding times.
 - Reference image.
 Encoding and decoding can be tied back to a reference image, which is used for inter-frame compression by QON.
+- Little endian.
+The original QOI spec used big endian notation in header fields.
+This has been changed to use little endian notation, making it easier to optimize on modern platforms.

 ## Future